BLOG

 Semantic search

-An easy way to carry out similarity search would be to rank documents based on how many words they share with the query.
+An easy way to perform a similarity search would be to rank documents based on how many words they share with the query.
 But a document may be similar to the query even if they have very few words in common.
 This is why semantic search is important.

-• Search intent of the user: This refers to the intention behind the user’s search.
+Search intent of the user: This refers to the intention behind the user’s search.
 It involves decoding the reason behind the question.
-This reasoning could be anything from wanting to gain more knowledge to finding a particular item for purchasing.
+This reasoning could be anything from wanting more knowledge to finding a particular purchase item.
 By understanding the intent behind the query, search engines can retrieve the most accurate results for the users.

-• Relationship between the words in the search phrase: It is essential to decode the meaning of all the words together in the search phrase instead of the individual words in them.
-This means understanding the relationship between those words, thus displaying results that have a conceptual similarity to the user’s query.
+Relationship between the words in the search phrase: It is essential to decoding the meaning of all the words together in the search phrase instead of the individual words.
+This means understanding the relationship between those words, thus displaying results conceptually similar to the user’s query.

 Use-cases of Semantic Similarity Search: